flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-28-qq-2/index.md

     _key: card-4-374bf5a4-67cf-41e1-b2a7-6b471f774494
   - order: 4
     body: >-
-      > ‘I’m thinking about how the hell to get out from under that question fast.’
+      > "I’m thinking about how the hell to get out from under that question fast."

       Former Secretary of State John Kerry reacting to a direct question about whether he'd make an announcement to run for president.
 He went on to say,